Goubbiah, mon amour

 Goubbiah, mon amour ("Goubbiah, my love") is a French romance drama film from 1956, directed by Robert Darène, written by René Barjavel, starring Jean Marais.
 The scenario was based on a novel of Jean Martet.
-The film was known under the title Cita en el Sol (Spain), Kiss of Fire (UK), and Liebe unter heißem Himmel (West Germany).
+The film was known under the title Fuga nel sole (Italy), Cita en el Sol (Spain), Kiss of Fire (UK), and Liebe unter heißem Himmel (West Germany).